bastienmichaux/notes/g/comparch/ram.md

 [Home](../../README.md) > [Computer Architecture](./README.md)

-# Memory
+# RAM

-Memory is a hardware device that stores computer programs, instructions, and data.
-The memory that is internal to the processor is primary memory (RAM), and the memory that is external to the processor is secondary (Hard Drive).
-Primary memory or RAM is a volatile memory, meaning the primary memory data exist when the system’s power is on, and the data vanishes as the system is switched off.
+The primary memory of a computer is Random-Access Memory (RAM), it's the memory directly accessed by the processor.

+RAM is a volatile memory, meaning it exists when the system’s power is on, and it vanishes as the system is switched off.
 The primary memory contains the data required by the currently executing program in the CPU.
-If the data required by the processor is not in primary memory, then the data is transferred from secondary storage to primary memory, and then it is fetched by the processor.
+The data not in primary memory, must be fetched from the secondary memory (Hard Drive).